 A phone call from this newspaper Monday to a number with a Rodeo-Hercules-area prefix attributed to Tirebusters -- also sometimes spelled "Tire Busters" -- on several websites was answered with "All Star Tire."
 A question about the sales tax delinquency elicited the reply, "None of your business."

-The same person answered in a similar vein at another
+The same person answered in a similar vein at another number, this one with a Richmond-area prefix, that at least one other website attributes to Tire Busters.

 A cursory Internet search yielded few details of the business other than that it deals with tires.
 An official at the Board of Equalization, citing taxpayer confidentiality, said he could give no information other than what is available on the agency's website.